 AvePoint Partners with Microsoft to Launch Microsoft Syntex, the Next Generation of Content Management and AI

-As a featured launch partner for Microsoft Syntex, AvePoint continues to work together with Microsoft to ensure organizations can achieve their goals using Microsoft Technologies

-/EIN News/ -- JERSEY CITY, N.J., Oct.
-12, 2022 (GLOBE NEWSWIRE) -- AvePoint (NASDAQ: AVPT), the most advanced SaaS and data management platform provider, today announced it is one of the select featured partners for the launch of Microsoft Syntex, which uses advancements in cloud computing and artificial intelligence to transform how content is created, processed and discovered in Microsoft 365, helping businesses to empower their people and automate workflows at scale.
+JERSEY CITY, N.J., Oct.
+12, 2022 (GLOBE NEWSWIRE) -- AvePoint AVPT, the most advanced SaaS and data management platform provider, today announced it is one of the select featured partners for the launch of Microsoft Syntex, which uses advancements in cloud computing and artificial intelligence to transform how content is created, processed and discovered in Microsoft 365, helping businesses to empower their people and automate workflows at scale.

 Announced earlier today during Microsoft Ignite 2022, Microsoft Syntex is adding new capabilities to use advanced AI and machine teaching to amplify human expertise, automate content processing and transform content into knowledge.